 Getting Your Home and Life Under Control

 For a woman in this second category, encouragement alone isn’t going to help her.
+She needs to have the right perspective about Biblical home management.
 She needs to make a plan.
 She does need to be encouraged that she can get it together, but it will take some work.

 When it comes to her home, she has much work to do.
 She needs to focus, she needs a plan and she needs instruction.
-Tomorrow we’ll talk about mindset and look at how to begin properly caring for a home that has been neglected.
+Part 2 of this series is all about mindset and how to begin properly caring for a home that has been neglected.